-Homeowners, businesses and nonprofits in Bloomington and surrounding counties – Brown, Greene, Lawrence, Morgan, Orange and Owen – will have another opportunity to install solar panels at favorable rates as part of the third round of the Solarize initiative.
+Homeowners, businesses and nonprofits in Bloomington and surrounding counties – Brown, Greene, Lawrence, Morgan, Orange and Owen – will have another opportunity to install solar panels at favorable rates in 2019 through the Solarize program.
 As an added benefit, Duke Energy customers will be able to lock in net metering incentives until 2032 for solar purchases made this year.

-The City of Bloomington has renewed its partnership with SIREN for Solarize 2018 to demonstrate its ongoing support for renewable energy.
-The program lowers the barriers to solar adoption for all residents, while providing seed money for Solar For All grants to lower-income households.
-Solarize 2018 pricing is similar to that for 2017.
+For the third year, the City of Bloomington has renewed its partnership with SIREN to demonstrate its ongoing support for renewable energy.
+Solarize is a group-buy arrangement that removes the hassle and reduces costs for all participants through negotiated volume purchases.
+The program lowers the barriers to solar adoption by making it easy to go solar, while providing seed money for Indiana Solar For All grants to lower-income households.

 WHO WE ARE

 Since 2008, the Solar Indiana Renewable Energy Network (SIREN) has been a leading educator and promoter of renewable energy and energy conservation in the state of Indiana.
 As a project of the 501 (c) 3 non-profit Center for Sustainable Living (CSL), SIREN is a independent, non-partisan, volunteer-run group with a specific focus on promoting solar power including photovoltaic systems (generating electricity), solar water and space heaters for homes, businesses, churches, governmental buildings, and schools.